-Group Parameters & description Language Selection of the display language (default: English) Sound Key sound Activates or deactivates sounds when touching a touch area in the display.
-It can usefully signal that the action has been accepted.
-Alarm sound Activates or deactivates the additional acoustic signal of an alarm.
+Group Parameters & description Language Selection of the display language (default: English) Sound Key sound ctivates or deactivates sounds when touching a touch area in the display.
+It can usefully signal nat the action has been accepted.
+Alarm sound Activates or deactivates the additional acoustic signal of an alarm or user defined event which has been set to Action = Alarm.
 See also "3.6.
-Device alarm handling".
+Alarms and monitoring" .
 Clock Internal clock and date setup Backlight Backlight off after 60s The choice here is whether the backlight remains permanently on (default) or if it should go off when no input via screen or rotary knob is done for 60 s.
 As soon as there is input, the backlight returns automatically.
 Furthermore, the backlight intensity can be adjusted here.
-Lock See "3.8.
+Lock See " "3.8.
 Locking the adjustment limits and user profiles" and "3.9.
 Loading and saving user profiles"